kofiQA9924/kofiQA9924/README.md

 #### Software Testing & Automation
 I'm Kofi and am passionate about Software Automation Engineering.
 I enjoy learning new languages, tools and frameworks related to this subject.
 I believe the boundaries of Software Automation could be extended and optimized.

-Skills: Java / Selenium / TestNG / REST Assured / Cucumber /Appium , etc.
+Skills: Java / Selenium / TestNG / REST Assured / Cucumber / Appium , etc.

 - 🔭 I’m currently working on experimenting new Software Testing technics.
 - 🌱 I’m currently learning Software Testing & Automation